Undergraduate Course: Science of Close Relationships (PSYL10141)

 - Examine close relationships from an empirically-based, scholarly perspective, rather than from an intuitive or speculative perspective based solely on personal experience and observations.

-- Understand a number of classical and contemporary theoretical frameworks and methodologies that characterize the scientific study of close relationships.
+- Understand several classic and contemporary theoretical frameworks, methodologies, and statistical approaches that characterize the scientific study of close relationships.

-- Recognize several ways in which relationship processes occur in daily life and evaluate situations relevant to close relationships and make predictions about behavior.
+- Recognize several ways in which relationship processes occur in daily life.

 |Graduate Attributes and Skills